Announcements for the week of July 13, 2018

 WEEKDAY EVENING MINYAN

 Beth El members have always been asked (in alphabetical rotation) to attend at least one Evening Minyan each year.
-For the week of February 26 through March 2, assignments are for those families with surnames from Horn to Jutkowitz.
+For the week of July 15-19, assignments are for those families with surnames from Isaacs through Harte.
 Please try to join us at 8:00 pm for 15 minutes; click here to sign up or just show up at 8:00 pm.
-Note: Minyan on Wednesday evenings from March 1 through April 5 will be at 8:20 pm due to Scolnic Adult Institute classes in session.

 BETH EL JUDAICA AND GIFTS